 Secondly, magic isn't always easy, even for powerful magicians.
-In highly simplified layman's terms, casting spells re-
+In highly simplified layman's terms, casting spells requires opening your senses to the mana-magical

 SUKIE REDFLOWER IS BACK-AND THIS TIME IT'S PERSONAL!

 The renegade corporation SolarTech is at it again-this time kidnapping a promising young scientist to acquire access to cutting-edge research worth millions.
 Turns out they're getting far more than they bargained for: the scientist in question is none other than the niece of spell-slinging powerhouse Sukie Redflower!
 Join seductive and tough-as-nails Sukie as she hand-picks a team of hard-core shadowrunners in Amazonia to once again take on her corporate arch-rivals.
 You can bet SolarTech's in for some heavy-duty magical punishment in Sukie Redflower 3: Mojo Rain!
 Available for download April 27!